How to Run 10+ Playwright Agents on One Logged-In Browser

 ```

 Xvfb (X Virtual Framebuffer) is an optional layer that runs the browser on a virtual display so the window never appears on your screen.
-Unlike --headless, Xvfb runs full rendering on a real X server with no physical monitor attached.
-From a website's perspective, a browser on Xvfb is indistinguishable from a browser on a monitor.
+Unlike `--headless`, Xvfb runs full rendering on a real X server with no physical monitor attached.
+The browser is fully non-headless; it just does not have a monitor.

 * * *